720Florian/720Florian/README.md

 ### :man_technologist: About Me : I am a computer science student from Germany

-- 🥅 2022 Goals: Contribute more to Open Source projects and learn Python.
+- 🥅 2022 Goals: Launch open source projects and learn Python.

 ---